AI-secure/DecodingTrust/Tutorial.md

 mkdir ./.cache
 ```

-Note that our codebase interacts with different models through the Holistic Evaluation of Language Models (HELM) framework.
-Because certain open source models (e.g. `Falcon`) require the PyTorch implementation of `FlashAttention` (`scaled_dot_product_attention`), `PyTorch >= 2.0` is required if you wish to run these models.
+Note that certain open source models (e.g. `Falcon`) require the PyTorch implementation of `FlashAttention` (`scaled_dot_product_attention`), `PyTorch >= 2.0` is required if you wish to run these models.

 # Configuration

 The `main.py` script uses [Hydra](https://hydra.cc/) for managing configurations.
 Our codebase comes with a `BaseConfig` that specifies general information like model names and secret keys.
-To avoid combinatorially many configuration files, we use a modular approach to configuration management.
-Each trustworthy perspective, e.g. adversarial robustness as `AdvGLUEConfig`, extends `BaseConfig` and stores its dedicated configurations its separate folder under `./configs`.
+To avoid combinatorially many configuration files, we use a modularized scheme as the configure management.
+Each trustworthy perspective, e.g. adversarial robustness as `AdvGLUEConfig`, extends `BaseConfig` and stores its dedicated configurations in its separate folder under `./configs`.
 The configurations are defined in the `configs.py` script and registered with Hydra's `ConfigStore` in `main.py`.

 You can provide input to the script through a YAML configuration file.
 This file should be located in the `./configs` directory.
 We have provided a default configuration set in `./configs`.